Japan may restart reactors in a year; Fukushima situation worsens

 The reading for caesium-137, with a half life of 30 years, was some 85 times higher than it had been three days earlier.

-The latest findings, 25 metres (yards) from the sea, come a month after Tepco detected radioactive caesium in groundwater flowing into its wrecked plant far from the sea on elevated ground.
+The latest findings, 25 meters (yards) from the sea, come a month after Tepco detected radioactive caesium in groundwater flowing into its wrecked plant far from the sea on elevated ground.
 The level of caesium found in June was much lower than the amount announced on Tuesday.

 The spike, combined with recent discoveries of high levels of radioactive elements like tritium and strontium, suggest that contaminated water is spreading toward the sea side of the plant from the reactors sitting on higher ground.